hongseok-yang/CLT21/README.md

 #### [28 August] Policy for handling late submissions.

-We will adopt the following scheme for handling late submissions for homework assignments and critical surveys.
+We will adopt the following scheme for handling late submissions for homework assignments and two reports for the critical-survey assignment.
 The scheme assumes that the total marks are 100.

 1. <= One day late (by the midnight of the next day): -10
 2. <= Two days late: -20